After Botham Jean’s shooting death, his Dallas church intent on seeking justice

 “And tomorrow, after you’ve had your Sunday afternoon meal, I want you to go to somebody and visit them in their hospital room,” he added.
 “And I want you to tell them to ‘Stand up for Botham.’

 “Next week, I want you to see a young boy who’s cutting up in school, not obeying his mother, and I want you to talk to him and tell him to ‘Stand up for Botham.’”

 “Stand up for Botham!” the crowd said in unison.
 “Stand up for Botham!”

 In death, Jean has “brought young and old together, black and white together, rich and poor together,” said Willie Williams Jr., the Dallas organizer’s father.

-The #Justice4Botham praise event began in the rain — but it ended an hour later with sunlight poking through the clouds, as Williams Jr. noted.
+The #Justice4Botham praise event began in the rain but ended an hour later with sunlight poking through the clouds.

 “Thank you, Jesus!” a woman in the crowd shouted.